csteinmetz1/flowEQ/README.md

 ## Overview

-**flowEQ** uses a disentangled variational autoencoder (β-VAE) in order to provide a new modality for modifying the timbre of recordings via parametric equalizer.
+**flowEQ** uses a disentangled variational autoencoder (β-VAE) in order to provide a new modality for modifying the timbre of recordings via a parametric equalizer.
 By using the trained decoder network, the user can more quickly search through the configurations of a five band parametric equalizer.
-This methodology promotes using your ears to determine the proper EQ settings over looking at transfer functions or specific frequency controls.
+This methodology promotes using one's ears to determine the proper EQ settings instead of looking at transfer functions or specific frequency controls.
-Two main modes of operation are provided (**Traverse** and **Semantic**), which allow users to sample from the latent space of each of the 12 train models.
+Two main modes of operation are provided (**Traverse** and **Semantic**), which allow users to sample from the latent space of the 12 train models.

 ### Applications